Somehow in moving things around, I lost the post with the mission of this site. So here it is.

 - Professional ballet companies

 - Performances by non-professional ballet companies, if a professional dancer performs with the company.
-Please do not review the non-professionals in these productions as if they were professional dancers.
+Do not review the non-professionals in these productions as if they were professional dancers.

 - Workshop/graduation performances by schools affiliated with professional companies or the following elite schools: Harid, CPYB, and Kirov Academy.